Long-Term Care Insurance Tax Deduction Limits Increase for 2023 - IRS Reveals Schedule Based on Age

 However, not all policies have tax incentives.
 Slome says that many linked benefit or hybrid life insurance policies do not qualify for a possible tax benefit (see section below).

-Long-Term Care Insurance premiums paid on behalf of non-owner employees, their spouses, and their dependents are generally fully tax-deductible as a reasonable business expense.
+Long-Term Care Insurance premiums paid on behalf of non-owner employees, their spouses, and their dependents are generally fully tax-deductible as a reasonable business expense for all other business types.

 Again, only qualified Long-Term Care Insurance policy premiums are eligible.
-The age-indexed chart below shows the maximum amount eligible for the deduction (per person).
+For non C Corporations, the age-indexed chart below shows the maximum amount eligible for the deduction (per person).
 This same chart is used for maximum health savings account reimbursements.

 Attained Age Before Close of Tax Year